-Tip Eight: Avoid excessively hard efforts or recruitment of fast-twitch muscle fibers in 2 weeks before events
+Tip Eight: Avoid excessively hard efforts or fast-twitch muscle recruitment 2 weeks before events

 Muscle fiber typology is largely genetic, with most endurance having some slow-twitch and some faster-twitch fibers.
 The pure slow-twitch athletes might not have too many concerns with this variable, but if you may be faster-twitch, we have seen athletes excel removing most intensity above lactate threshold in the last few weeks (with the exception of some short hill strides).
 And avoid going too hard on workouts throughout a training build unless that’s the goal of a session.

-Tip Nine: Consider one or two longer ultra efforts or training races, but don’t overdo it
+Tip Nine: Consider training races, but don’t overdo it

 Now we are getting to the two most important variables.
 There is a lot of disagreement here, so remember: this is one of many approaches that can work.